tikv/rfcs/text/2019-11-13-follower-replication.md

 You can just treat a commission as the metadata of a MsgAppend or MsgSnapshot since the `last_index` and `log_term` are set by the leader according to its progress set.

 Peers can know whether a `MsgAppend` comes from a delegate or the leader according to `delegate` value in the message.
 If a peer receives a `MsgAppend` from a delegate, it needs to response to both the leader and the delegate to sync the `Progress` on them.

+#### Compatibility
+A node in a group will send its `group_id` in msg and the receiver will update the sender's group info based on it.
+The leader only picks a delegate when the group info is enough.
+In a rolling-upgrade/downgrade situation, This can introduce several cases:

+##### Upgrade
+- If only the leader uses follower replication, it can only know the group info until followers finish upgrading and send their `group_id` so that the leader uses origin log replication at this point
+- If only a follower or part of them use follower replication, the leader will just ignore the `group_id` in the msg so no delegate will be picked and origin log replication keeps processing

+##### Downgrade
+- If only the leader use origin log replication, the case is just like common raft cluster and nothing special happens (pick a delegate, broadcast appends)
+- If a follower is downgraded and stop informing the leader its `group_id`, the leader will remove it from the group system and send entries directly to it

+By such a design, the compatibility can be guaranteed when nodes in the cluster use either origin log replication or follower replication

 ## Drawbacks